nafarlee/git-good/README.md

 #### `git clone <URL>`

 Tell `git` to grab the Git project metadata hosted at the URL, and make a `clone` of the project under the current working directory.

+### `git add`

+This command is the way that a change in the working directory is added to the staging area.
+It can be run as many times as necessary to add more and more to the staging area, until the staging area contains all wanted changes for the next commit.

+The files this acts upon must actually physically reside within the projects folder, either in the root or in a subfolder.

+Some useful forms of this command:

+#### `git add <filepath>`

+Tell `git` to `add` all changes in the file (or folder) at `filepath` to the staging area.

+#### `git add -p`

+Tell `git` to interactively ask about individual `-p`atch changes to `add` to the staging area.
+This command is actually quite robust, and not immediately intuitive.

+While in the interactive session, a list of diffs will be presented for each changed line in the project.

+For each diff, you have a few available commands:

+- y - add these changed lines to the staging area
+- n - do not add these changes lines to the staging area
+- q - leave the interactive patch session
+- s - split the currently presented lines, so they may be added or ignored with finer granularity

+There are other options, but they are not crucial to the use of the `-p`atch interactive mode.